cb0806151/cbh-mancala/README.md

 - start work on wallet layer
 - decide on file naming convention
 - decide on using semicolons or not
+- start work on draft of branching modal system

 Backlog
 - check out next.js tips and tricks